theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 ### The Need for New Programming Languages

-Beginning in the 2000s, the programming landscape started changing.
+Beginning in the 2000s, the programming landscape started shifting.
 More and more computing machines started shipping with multiple processors and even individual processors had more than one core.
 This shift in computing hardware necessitated the need for programming languages that would take full advantage of the new processor architecture.
 Languages needed to be able to execute processes concurrently and/or in parallel in order to maximize the potential of the new multi-core processors. **Concurrency** was no longer an after-thought, it needed to be built into the language itself.

-In recent years, there has also been a resurgent interest in **functional programming**, a paradigm that tries to eliminate [side effects](link?) as much as possible.
+In recent years, there has also been a resurgent interest in [functional programming](https://en.wikipedia.org/wiki/Functional_programming), a paradigm that tries to eliminate [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) as much as possible.
 As a matter of fact, the occurrence of side effects has proven to be a bane in the modern programmer's life.
 It usually makes the process of debugging code (the one activity that every programmer dreads) far much harder.
 In concurrent programming, **safety** and **immutability** of data becomes an important issue.
 Data corruption should be kept at a minimum as much as possible.

 Last but not least, modern machines have continued to grow very powerful.
 While in the past, much emphasis was put on the performance speeds of the programs, this focus has recently faded.
 Instead, much attention has shifted towards programmer productivity.
 As a result, it pays for a programming language to have neat and elegant syntax, which is easy to write and read.
 A new developer should be able to pick it up quickly and be up and running with the language in the shortest time possible.
 One ought to be able to play with the language right from beginning through an interactive loop, commonly known as the **REPL** (Read-Eval-Print Loop), without having to go through tedious setup and compilation processes.